Emurasoft/emurasoft.github.io/en/cmd/common_keyboard_shortcuts.md

 # Common Keyboard Shortcuts

-This page lists keyboard shortcuts that you may find to be useful.
-There is also a list of [All Keyboard Shortcuts](All Keyboard Shortcuts).
+This page lists keyboard shortcuts and resources that you may find to be useful.
+There is also a list of [All Keyboard Shortcuts](all_keyboard_shortcuts).

 ## Cursor Movements
 Command | Shortcut key